 Archive - News Article

-Today will be partly sunny with a high near 73.
-Winds will be breezy and from the south at 15 to 20 mph.
+Today we'll have a 20 percent chance of showers and thunderstorms, with mostly sunny skies and a high near 93.
+Winds will be from the south at 10 to 15 mph.

 Those rain chances will increase to 40 percent tonight, with mostly cloudy conditions and a low around 70.
 Winds from the southeast at 5 to 10 mph will shift to the west after midnight.

 Rain chances will linger in the area on Saturday but will disappear by Saturday night.
 Expect weekend highs in the upper 80s/low 90s, with lows in the upper 60s/low 70s.
 Winds will shift from the northeast on Saturday to the southeast by Sunday.

 The Sweetwater Chamber of Commerce held a ribbon cutting ceremony for the new digital sign outside of Allsupâ€™s convenience store.
 The sign will be a more efficient way to inform the residents of Sweetwater and the travelers received throughout the summer with upcoming events, weather updates, time and date.
 The growth of Sweetwater is moving quickly and with technology advancing further each day, the use and effectiveness of this new update is a great addition to local information boards and the growing community.

 The Nolan County Sheriff's Office and Jail will have its Open House on Wednesday, July 1, 2015 at 11 a.m.

 There will be opening remarks from Nolan County officials beginning at 11 a.m., with a ribbon cutting sponsored by the Sweetwater Chamber of Commerce.

 Get all the details in Thursday's print edition or e-edition (subscription required).